ds2-lab/NotebookOS/deploy/docker/README.md

 ## Development Recommendations

+### Core Dumps
+The system is configured with the expectation that core dumps will be written to a `/cores` directory: [related](https://stackoverflow.com/questions/28335614/how-to-generate-core-file-in-docker-container).

 ### Dozzle
 For debugging and development, we recommend deploying [Dozzle](https://github.com/amir20/dozzle) for easier monitoring of logs:
 ``` sh